Working with matched portions

 split with capture groups

-Capture groups affects split
+Capture groups affects the split

 method as well.
 If the regexp used to split contains capture groups, the portions matched by those groups will also be a part of the output array.